-I say that sarcastically but with a bit of relief.
-First of all, it beats a pandemic where we were stuck at home for a year.
+There’s a bit of relief in all this though.
+First of all, it beats a pandemic where we were stuck at home for a year or two.
 Personally though, I’m an empty-nester now who has a daughter who is on her own.
 For more years than I like to count, we had to deal with school schedules when we decided when to go on family vacations.
 When it seemed like every family in America was on the move, we were too.

 For the most part though, we managed by playing a different game than other families were playing.
 Sure, once we went to Myrtle Beach, we did some state park vacations and the like, but for the most part, we were contrarian travelers who took an alternative path.

 We spent one early June in the Pacific Northwest and Canada, we spent three weeks in Southeast Asia, we took vacations in Guatemala and Costa Rica.
 When we did travel the USA in summer, we often went to mid-sized cities we could drive to from our home in Nashville, places that weren’t mobbed with tourists.

 The underlying idea behind my one-sentence guide to getting great travel deals is the fact that most travelers are very predictable.
 If you watch what the sheep are doing and you saunter away from them, you’re going to save money every time you take off.
 If you keep your variables open and are flexible on the where, when, and how, you’ll spend a fraction of what most infrequent travelers do when they leave home.

 Part of that strategy is understanding how supply and demand impact prices, specifically with low season, shoulder season, and high season travel.

 Low season is not usually an ideal season to travel unless you’re super-cheap or a masochist.

 There are exceptions to that though when the reasons are related to demand, not conditions on the ground.